 However, for an additional cost, moving companies offer Full Value Protection which holds them liable to reimburse you for the full value of loss or damaged items or replace it with items of similar or equal value.

 You may also consider purchasing insurance from a third-party carrier.
-That way you can file a claim with such insurance company if any of your items is missing.
+That way you can file a claim with such an insurance company if any of your items is missing.